-- A. Pressure distribution systems are designed for sites that typically have shallow top soils over slowly permeable or fractured subsoils on slopes up to 30%. - B. The site criteria for STPD OWTS includes the following: - 1.
-Percolation rate of 1-120 mpi for STPD systems on slopes up to 30%. - 2.
-Rates faster than 1 mpi are not acceptable. - 3.
+- A. Pressure distribution systems are designed for sites that typically have shallow top soils over slowly permeable or fractured subsoils on slopes up to 30 percent. - B. The site criteria for STPD OWTS includes the following: - 1.
+Percolation rate of 1 to 120 minutes per inch for STPD systems on slopes up to 30 percent. - 2.
+Rates faster than 1 minutes per inch are not acceptable. - 3.
 Percolation depth measured from native grade - a.
-24 inches minimum on slopes up to 20%. - b.
-30 inches minimum on slopes from 20 to 25%. - c.
-36 inches minimum on slopes from 25 to 30%. - d.
-60 inches maximum on slopes up to 30%. - 4.
-Systems shall have a minimum depth of 24 inches of suitable soil beneath proposed trench bottom as established by - a.
-Visual field observations and soil texturing to identify a limiting condition. - b.
-The rock content (as retained on the #10 sieve) shall not exceed 50% by volume within the first 24 inches of soil below trench bottom. - c.
-Soil hydro and bulk density tests (Zone 1 or Zone 2 soils). - d.
-Plasticity Index tests as measured by ASTM D-4318-84 Atterburg Series, with results of <20 for Zone 3 or 4 soils. - e.
-Soil percolation testing with rates of 120 mpi or better - Systems shall have a minimum depth of 24 inches below trench bottom to groundwater, fractured rock, consolidated rock, bed rock, or impermeable soils. - 6.
-The addition of an approved pretreatment unit to a STPD does not mitigate one foot of the required minimum 24 inches of suitable soil beneath proposed trench bottom.
-Two feet of acceptable native soil beneath the proposed trench bottom is required. - 7.
-A minimum of 24 inches below trench bottom of permeable soil shall extend a horizontal distance of no less than 25 feet down gradient from the edge of the
+24 inches minimum on slopes up to 20 percent.

-- last proposed trench. - 8.
-To maximize evapotranspiration, pressure distribution systems may not be installed below non-permeable type soils such as high shrink well clays, highly compacted soils, highly cemented soils, and/or massive or platy soil structures. - C. The design criteria for STPD OWTS includes the following - 1.
-The minimum trench spacing shall be 6 feet, center to center, on slopes less than 20%. - a.
+- b.
+30 inches minimum on slopes from 20 to 25 percent. - c.
+36 inches minimum on slopes from 25 to 30 percent. - d.
+60 inches maximum on slopes up to 30 percent. - 4.
+Systems shall have a minimum depth of 24 inches of suitable soil beneath proposed trench bottom as established by: - a.
+Visual field observations and soil texturing to identify a limiting condition - b.
+The rock content (as retained on the #10 sieve) shall not exceed 50 percent by volume within the first 24 inches of soil below trench bottom - c.
+Soil hydro and bulk density tests (Zone 1 or Zone 2 soils) - d.
+Plasticity Index tests as measured by ASTM D-4318-84 Atterburg Series, with results of less than 20 for Zone 3 or 4 soils - e.
+Soil percolation testing with rates of 120 minutes per inch or better - 5.
+Systems shall have a minimum depth of 24 inches below trench bottom to groundwater, fractured rock, consolidated rock, bed rock, or impermeable soils. - 6.
+The addition of an approved pretreatment unit to a STPD does not mitigate 1 foot of the required minimum 24 inches of suitable soil beneath proposed trench bottom.
+2 feet of acceptable native soil beneath the proposed trench bottom is required. - 7.
+A minimum of 24 inches below trench bottom of permeable soil shall extend a horizontal distance of no less than 25 feet down gradient from the edge of the last proposed trench. - 8.
+To maximize evapotranspiration, pressure distribution systems may not be installed below non-permeable type soils such as high shrink well clays, highly compacted soils, highly cemented soils, and/or massive or platy soil structures. - C. The design criteria for STPD OWTS includes the following: - 1.
+The minimum trench spacing shall be 6 feet, center to center, on slopes less than 20 percent. - a.
 Greater trench spacing is recommended on steeper slopes. - 2.
 Distribution trenches shall follow the natural contour of the ground; trench bottoms shall be level. - a.
-The maximum deviation along the downhill side of the trench shall not vary more than 0.25 feet (three inches) vertically per a 100 foot run.
+The maximum deviation along the downhill side of the trench shall not vary more than 0.25 feet (3 inches) vertically per a 100 foot run.
 Distribution trenches shall be angled or curved to meet this requirement.
 The distribution field should not be placed on concave land forms. - 3.
 Approved distribution trench design.
-See Figure 13.3. - a.
-Distribution piping shall be Schedule 40 PVC or greater of at least three-quarter (3/4) inch diameter. - b.
+See Figure 13.4. - a.
+Distribution piping shall be Schedule 40 PVC or greater of at least 3/4 inch diameter. - b.
 Approved aggregate below the pipe - i.
-Perc rate of 5 120 mpi-- 3/8 to 3/4 double washed gravel with less than 1% fines passing the 200 sieve. - ii.
-Perc rate faster than 5 mpi--Pretreatment required before dispersal field. - c.
-Two inches of aggregate is required over the perforated sections of the pressurized line. - d.
+Percolation rate of 5 to 120 minutes per inch 3/8 to 3/4 inch double washed gravel with less than 1 percent fines passing the 200 sieve. - ii.
+Percolation rate faster than 5 minutes per inch Pretreatment required before dispersal field. - c.
+2 inches of aggregate is required over the perforated sections of the pressurized line. - d.
 Minimum requirement of backfill is 12 inches over the pipe. - e.
 Maximum trench depth shall be 60 inches.